 From my experience in the front office, I would need to deploy those models behind a REST API that would serve the desk and help the traders/structurers etc to make more accurate pricing.

-BONUS: Why not do it all with Dataiku?
+BONUS: You enjoyed this tutorial on using machine learning for option pricing?
+Why not do it all with Dataiku?
 Download the free edition to give it a try.